dewmguy/discordgpt/README.md

 ## How to Use

 1. **Configure your Assistant**
-   - Log into the OpenAI platform and create a new assistant and configure it with your preferred model, instructions, and other options. (currently does not support function calling.)
+   - Log into the OpenAI platform and create a new assistant and configure it with your preferred model, instructions, and other options.
    - Obtain the `Assistant ID` from the assistant settings and include it in the environment variables as `OPENAI_ASSISTANTID`.

 2. **Starting the Bot:**